Why few Indians are lining up for Covid-19 booster doses

 From a general relaxation in precautions and reduced fear to previous infections, there appear to be multiple reasons why few Indians have taken precautionary doses.

-Further, the population aged 18 and above became eligible for vaccination on May 1.
-Given that a three-month gap between two doses was in place, alongside a high demand for the vaccine, beneficiaries would have become eligible for the second dose only in August.
+For one, most people aged 18 and above might not be eligible for the booster shot yet.
+The first round of vaccination opened for them only on May 1 last year.
+Given that a three-month gap between two doses was in place, alongside a high demand for the vaccine, beneficiaries had become eligible for the second dose only in August.

 A booster dose can be taken only nine months since the last dose, so most of those vaccinated May onwards will start becoming eligible towards the end of April.

-About a kilometre away from the Kokilaben Dhirubhai Ambani Hospital, the Dr RN Cooper Hospital had seen a few more takers, with about 150 beneficiaries a day.
-Still, there were no long queues of beneficiaries waiting to get vaccinated.

-Dr Balkrishna Adsul, who is in charge of the vaccination centre, said most of those coming to the hospital are either teenagers getting their first or second doses, or elderly citizens getting their precautionary shots.
+In fact, doctors say many people in this age group are yet to take their second dose.
+Dr Balkrishna Adsul, who is in charge of the vaccination centre at Dr RN Cooper Hospital, said most of those coming to the hospital are either teenagers getting their first or second doses, or elderly citizens getting their precautionary shots.
 “A huge section of the population has still not got their second dose,” said Adsul.
 “We are calling them on phone to come take it.”

 According to Adsul, a combination of factors has kept people away – an overall decline in new Covid-19 cases, a lack of urgency about getting boosters and the Omicron wave that began and ended between January and February.